-Understanding Your Negative Genetic Test Result for Thoracic Aortic Aneurysms/Dissections (TAAD) or Related Conditions
+Understanding Your VUS Genetic Test Result for Thoracic Aortic Aneurysms/Dissections (TAAD) or Related Conditions

-INFORMATION FOR PATIENTS
+INFORMATION FOR PATIENTS WITH A VARIANT OF UNKNOWN SIGNIFICANCE

-Result NEGATIVE Your (or your family member's) testing did not find any disease-causing mutations.
-You may have a mutation in a gene that was not included in this test.
-If someone in your family has a specific mutation in one of these genes, you are not likely at increased risk for TAAD or a related condition.
+Result VUS Your (or your family member's) testing shows that you have a variant of unknown significance (VUS) in a gene that causes TAAD or a related condition.
+A VUS is a gene change, but we do not know if it causes TAAD or not.
 Diagnosis NO CHANGE This testing does not change your diagnosis.
 If you have been diagnosed with TAAD or a related condition, that remains the same.
-Further Testing DISCUSS More genetic testing may be right for you.
-Please talk about this with your doctor or genetic counselor.
-Management Options PATIENTS WITH TAAD OR RELATED CONDITIONS Treatment options may include: medications, surgery, or avoiding athletic activities.
+Family Members POSSIBLE TESTING Your report will indicate if testing family members may help us learn more about your specific VUS.
+Please speak with your healthcare provider to determine if they might also benefit from a test to evaluate their personal risk of developing a disease.
+Management Options PATIENTS WITH TAAD OR RELATED CONDITIONS Treatment options include: medications, surgery, or avoiding certain athletic activities.
 Your doctor may also recommend tests for other medical problems that are sometimes associated with TAAD.
-Talk to your doctor about which options may be right for you.
+Talk to your doctor about which may be right for you.
 Screening Options FAMILY MEMBERS Options for screening and early detection include: physical exams, echocardiograms, or cardiac MRI.
-Talk to your doctor about which, if any, options may be right for you.
+Talk to your doctor about whether these options are right for you.
 Next Steps DISCUSS Share this with family members so they can talk with their doctors and learn more.
 Reach Out RESOURCES Ambry's Cardiology Site for Families patients.ambrygen.com/cardiology National Society of Genetic Counselors nsgc.org The Marfan Foundation marfan.org Loeys-Dietz Syndrome Foundation loeysdietz.org The Ehlers-Danlos National Foundation ednf.org Genetic Information Nondiscrimination Act (GINA) ginahelp.org Participate RESEARCH OPPORTUNITIES You may wish to contact Dr. Dianna M. Milewicz and her research staff of the University of Texas Health Science Center at Houston, regarding a study of gene changes that can lead to TAAD and related diseases.
 Participation in research is optional.
 You may contact the study office at (713) 500-6715 or JRRP.research@uth.tmc.edu.
 For more information about the John Ritter Foundation, you may visit johnritterfoundation.org.